 The filling for this Italian jam tart or crostata is so versatile!

-Filling options include: any fruit jam or preserve, fresh fruit, Italian pastry cream, Italian Chocolate Pastry Cream (Crema Pasticcera) to make chocolate crostata, Best Italian Pistachio Cream, or Sweet ricotta filling.
+Filling options include any fruit jam or preserves, fresh fruit, Italian pastry cream, Italian Chocolate Pastry Cream (Crema Pasticcera) to make chocolate crostata, Best Italian Pistachio Cream, or Sweet ricotta filling.

 - Strawberry jam (strawberry crostata is superb)